ToxPuro/astaroth/acc-runtime/README.md

 gmem used for arrays to be allocated on the global memory of GPU

->Note: for performance reasons you should use gmem when all at different vertices different indexes are used at the same time.
+>Note: For performance reasons you should use gmem arrays when different indexes are used at different vertices at the same time.
+Additionally too large arrays on the device constant memory can degrade performance by limiting the amount of available cache too much.

 run_const
 Variables that are constant during the execution context of Astaroth (e.g. during a timeloop in a simulation).